pymmcore-plus/pymmcore-gui/README.md

 This project and all pymmcore-plus ecosystem projects are provided under the BSD-3-Clause license.

+> [!NOTE]
-The self-contained [application](#-bundled-application) includes PyQt6 and
+> The bundled [application](#-bundled-application) currently includes PyQt6,
+> which is licensed under the GNU General Public License v3.0.
+This means the
-therefore is distributed as a combined work under the terms of the GNU General Public License v3.0.
+> bundled application is distributed as a combined work under the terms of the
+> GNU General Public License v3.0.
+(If that is limiting for you, please reach
+> out, we may be able to provide a PySide6-based version in the future)

 It depends on the [C++ MMCore and Devices](https://github.com/micro-manager/mmCoreAndDevices) which are licensed